gofirst2220/AwesomeBot/README.md

  - **config.json**:
     - `hosting`: Publicly available URL of bot's web interface (optional)
     - `maintainer`: Your *personal* Discord ID to be notified of updates and to access the maintainer console where you can change the bot status, game, etc. (highly recommended)
     - `game`: String of game that the bot will "play".
 If you fill in `maintainer`, you can change this live
+    - `botblocked` and `setup`: Just stuff for the bot, nothing to see here!

 You can PM the bot `config <server name>` to access the admin console for the bot in any server where you are the admin and just `config` to access the maintainer console.